PIP Insurance - Personal Injury Protection Coverage

 Medical payment coverage helps pay for expenses for medical treatment of the injury resulting from an auto accident.
 It may also provide coverage for funeral expenses if death is caused by the injuries from the accident.

-PIP also helps to pay for medical treatment but can also cover additional expenses.
+PIP insurance also helps to pay for medical treatment, but can also cover additional expenses.
 These expenses can include lost wages or paying someone to perform tasks you can't perform due to your injuries.

-How PIP differs from bodily injury liability coverage?
+How is PIP insurance different from bodily injury liability coverage?

 Should you get personal injury protection insurance?

-If your state requires it, you'll need it to legally drive on the roads.
+If your state requires it, you'll need personal injury protection coverage to legally drive on the roads.
 If it's optional in your state, you may still want to buy PIP to help protect you if you're injured in an accident.

 If you don't have the option to purchase PIP, you may want to consider medical payments coverage.